iamharshit13/100DaysCodeChallange/README.md

 - Revision day.
 Completed 1 month of consistent coding.
 Revised all that I've learnt.
 ### [32nd Day]
 - 1st article on Angular Architecture sent for review and publishing
+### [33rd Day]
+- experimented with WHEN and MAYA module in python(Date & Time functionalities)
+- Started Practicing Touch Typing.⌨